1OlegShev1/GuitarMentor/docs/features.md

    - Option to show/hide all notes

 3. **Practice Modes**
-   - **Identify Notes**: Quiz mode where a position is highlighted and you must identify the note
+   - **Identify Notes**: Quiz mode where a position is highlighted and you must identify the note.
+The "Natural Notes Only" filter is disabled in this mode.
-   - **Find Notes**: Asks you to find all occurrences of a specific note on the fretboard
+   - **Find Notes**: Asks you to find all occurrences of a specific note (`quizNote`) on the fretboard.
+The fretboard starts blank with clickable placeholders in every position.
+Clicking a correct position reveals the note; clicking an incorrect position gives temporary feedback.
+The "Natural Notes Only" filter, if checked, restricts the `quizNote` chosen to only natural notes.
    - **Notes by String**: Focus on learning one string at a time
-   - **Octave Shapes**: Learn to find octaves of notes across the fretboard
+   - **Octaves**: Asks you to find all occurrences of a note with the same name as a given starting note (`initialOctavePosition`).
+The fretboard starts by showing the `initialOctavePosition` and clickable placeholders elsewhere.
+Clicking a position with the correct note name reveals it; clicking an incorrect position (wrong note name, or the starting note again) gives temporary feedback.
+The "Natural Notes Only" filter, if checked, restricts the starting note chosen to only natural notes.

 ### Usage Instructions: